-Figure 4.
-Historical plot of O_2/N_2 ratio per meg and CO_2 ppm updated April 2024.
+Figure 2.
+Historical plot of O_2/N_2 ratio per meg and CO_2 ppm, updated August 2024.

-Air samples were collected on April 3rd.
-Due to an unexpected shortage of flasks at station, sampling will move from biweekly to monthly.
-Wind conditions must equal or exceed 5 knots from a direction between 5° to 205° constantly for over an hour with no interference from human traffic on foot or in vessels.
+Air samples were collected on April 6th and April 16th.
+Wind conditions must equal or exceed 5 knots from a direction between 5° to 205° constantly for over an hour with no interference from human traffic on foot, in vehicles, or in vessels.
 These air samples are shipped to the Scripps Institution of Oceanography in California for analysis.
-More information and data can be found at: https://scripps02.ucsd.edu/osub2sub-data.html.
+More information and data can be found at: https://scrippso2.ucsd.edu/graphics-gallery/o2n2-graphics/psa.html.